ibanner/wp-bh/wp-content/plugins/wp-media-library-categories/readme.txt

 1. Filter by category in the media library.
 Use bulk actions to add and remove categories of multiple images at once.
 2. Manage categories in the media library
-3. Filter by category when inserting media [(premium version)](http://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)
+3. Filter by category when inserting media [(premium version)](https://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)

 == Changelog ==

+= 1.5.3 =
+* Added some default languages en_US, nl_NL, de_DE
+* Updated all links to use https://

 = 1.5.2 =
 * Support for GlotPress (to translate WordPress plugins).
 You can help to translate on [https://translate.wordpress.org/projects/wp-plugins/wp-media-library-categories/](https://translate.wordpress.org/projects/wp-plugins/wp-media-library-categories/)